by Leonie Rutherford | Sep 13, 2022 | Interim Findings, PhD Project

 Anne-Marie identifies and analyses intermediary practices that impact teen recreational reading from data collected in interviews with booksellers and librarians, and focus groups with secondary school-aged students.
 These include direct and indirect practices such as book talk, readers’ advisory, read-alikes, shelf-talkers, promotion of local authors, gatekeeping, displays, genrefication of collections, and book clubs.
 Affective labour underpins the practices of booksellers and librarians and is key to their networks.
 Anne-Marie’s work promotes understanding the commonalities and differences between the occupation groups, the barriers they face implementing their practices and how their specific positions in a localised reading ecology impacts their work with teen recreational reading.
 By doing so, her study aims to answer how these cultural intermediaries can increase their impact on teen recreational reading.

-by Leonie Rutherford | Jul 5, 2022 | Guide/Tool, Interesting Facts
+by Leonie Rutherford | Jul 5, 2022 | Guide/Tool

 Dr Bronwyn Reddan’s publication for the teacher librarian community has just been published on Synergy.